-In 2016, Minneapolis established an agreement with stakeholders for the refurbishment of the Target Center.
+In 2016, Minneapolis established an agreement with stakeholders for the refurbishment of Target Center.
 The City’s participation in the project had been established at $74 million, which was intended to be debt financed and repaid from various funding/revenue sources.
-In order to provide flexibility and reduce the amount of any capitalized interest, it was determined that interim construction financing would be secured prior to permanently financing the City’s portion of the $129 million project.
+To provide flexibility and reduce the amount of any capitalized interest, it was determined that interim construction financing would be secured prior to permanently financing the City’s portion of the $129-million project.

 The City became comfortable with the risks involved with a variable rate structure and successfully negotiated a favorable credit facility with attractive spreads to LIBOR and a draw-as-needed feature, which significantly reduced the amount of interest accrued during construction.